Dennis Man: Parma

+PSV

+On 12 August 2025, Man joined Dutch defending champions PSV by signing a four-year contract.
+The transfer fee was reported to be between €7.5 million and €9 million, depending on bonuses.
+Man made his debut on 23 August, starting in a 4–2 Eredivisie victory over Groningen and being substituted at half-time.

+Man scored his first goal for PSV and provided an assist on 4 October 2025, in a 4–0 away win against PEC Zwolle.
+On 21 October, he netted twice in a 6–2 home win over Napoli in the Champions League league phase, marking his first goals in the competition and earning the Player of the Match award.

 International career

-Man was selected for the Romania under-21 team and scored on debut in a 3–1 away victory over Bosnia and Herzegovina, on 1 September 2017.
-Senior manager Cosmin Contra gave Man his first Romania call-up for the friendlies with Israel and Sweden in March 2018.
-He made his debut in the latter game, replacing Nicolae Stanciu in 87th minute as his side won 1–0 at the Stadionul Ion Oblemenco in Craiova.
+Man was selected for the Romania national under-21 team and scored on debut in a 3–1 away victory over Bosnia and Herzegovina, on 1 September 2017.
+In March 2018, senior manager Cosmin Contra gave him his first Romania call-up for that month's friendlies against Israel and Sweden.
+Man made his debut in the latter game, replacing Nicolae Stanciu in the 87th minute of the 1–0 win at the Stadionul Ion Oblemenco in Craiova.

-On 11 June 2019, he netted the last of his team in a 4–0 defeat of Malta counting for the UEFA Euro 2020 qualifiers.
-Later that month, he joined up with the under-21 side for the UEFA Euro 2019, making three appearances as Romania was eliminated by Germany in the semi-finals.
+On 11 June 2019, Man netted his first senior international goal in a 4–0 defeat of Malta counting for the UEFA Euro 2020 qualifiers.
+Later that month, he joined up with the under-21 side for the 2019 European Championship, making three appearances as Romania was eliminated by Germany in the semi-finals.

+In 2023, Man totalled four matches and one goal as Romania topped its group in the Euro 2024 qualifiers, missing several fixtures through injury.
+On 7 June 2024, he was chosen by Edward Iordănescu in the squad for the final tournament.
+Ten days later, Man provided two assists in a 3–0 win over Ukraine, representing their first victory in the competition in 24 years.
+He then started in the 0–2 loss to Belgium, and came on in the 66th minute for Ianis Hagi in the 1–1 draw with Slovakia, which secured Romania the group win.
+On 2 July, he played the full match as they lost 0–3 to the Netherlands in the round of 16.

 Style of play

-In his beginnings at UTA Arad, Man was mainly deployed as a centre forward, but after his transfer to FCSB he eventually evolved into a winger on the right flank.
-He has been described as versatile, being able to occupy almost all attacking positions when needed, with his Parma manager Giuseppe Iachini urging him to do so in order to develop further.
+In his early days at UTA Arad, Man was primarily deployed as a centre-forward, but developed into a right winger after his transfer to FCSB.
+He is however known for his versatility, as he can play almost any attacking position when needed, a trait his Parma manager Giuseppe Iachini encouraged to develop further.

-In December 2018, Mirel Rădoi, his under-21 national team coach, stated that when referring to the younger players in the Romanian top flight, Man is "the most complete footballer"; his "technical ability, pace, physical power, work rate, mental toughness" bring him the closest to "the full package".
+In December 2018, Mirel Rădoi, his under-21 national team coach, praised Man as "the most complete footballer" among young players in the Romanian top flight, citing his "technical ability, pace, physical power, work rate, mental toughness" as qualities that bring him the closest to "the full package".